iamelin/gunicorn-docker/README.md

 ADD ./app/ /app
 ```

 That's all!
-Now build your image and start container.
-Your application will listen port 5000.
+Now build your image and start a new container.
+If the file /app/requirements.txt
+exists, packages will be installed automatically before starting the application.
+Then you can send requests to your application that listens port 5000.

 ## Configuration